 LRH: Well, okay.
 That's better.
+That's better.
 That's fine.
 But you can do better than that.
 Let's try it again.

 LRH: All right.
 All right.
 Okay.
 All right.
 That's good enough.
 Read another line.

 Student: For more than beef or mutton.